 Of course, this could possibly impact their quality of work and decrease their ability to create prosperity in their lives.

-Finally, a society with a diminished state of health and decreased resources isn’t likely to advance technology, discover new scientific truths, or explore spirituality.
+And a society with a diminished health and decreased resources isn’t likely to advance technology, discover new scientific truths, or explore spirituality.

 Worse yet, a society riddled with preventative, lifestyle-related diseases could create an overwhelming health-care cost for our future generations.